-If you’ve been bothered by the look of your soft, sagging abdomen, you may have already spent time searching for alternatives to a tummy tuck here in Sacramento.
-They’re easily found online: the belts, the creams, the compression garments that promise to slim down your midsection at home.
+If you’ve been bothered by the look of your soft, sagging abdomen, you may have already spent time searching for tummy tuck alternatives.
+They’re easily found online: the belts, the creams, the compression garments that promise to slim down your midsection and tighten your belly skin at home.
 Many of these “treatments” sound like a convenient miracle.

 Tummy tuck surgery addresses something that’s already proven resistant to diet and exercise: excess skin.
 Once that skin has lost its elasticity, only surgical intervention can improve it.

 During surgery, the doctor removes this excess skin by creating an incision that extends hip-to-hip, allowing them to pull the skin tight and remove unwanted fat.
-Tummy tucks can also have the benefit of removing a “stomach pooch” — a bulge on the lower abdomen that exercise and diet won’t fix.
-This “pooch” is often caused by weakened abdomen muscles being stretched apart.
+Tummy tucks can also remove a “stomach pooch”—a bulge on the lower abdomen that exercise and diet won’t fix.
+This “pooch” is often caused by weakened abdominal muscles being stretched apart.
 During surgery, the doctor can suture these muscles back together.
 We discuss this condition, diastasis recti, in more depth in our related blog post.

 You can see the remarkable results a tummy tuck can create in one of our patients’ before-and-after pictures below: